Samira Nawa

-Samira Nawa Amini (born 30 March 1988 in Aalborg) is a Danish politician, who is a member of the Folketing for the Social Liberal Party.
+Samira Nawa Amini (born 30 March 1988) is a Danish politician, who is a member of the Folketing for the Social Liberal Party.
 She was elected into parliament at the 2019 Danish general election.

 Background

-Amini's parents are from Afghanistan, and fled to Denmark to escape the war in 1986.
+Nawa's parents are from Afghanistan, and fled to Denmark to escape the Soviet–Afghan War in 1986.
 She and her family lived in Pakistan for a time.
-Amini is married and has two children.
+Nawa is married and has two children.

 Education

-Amini was a student of economics at the University of Copenhagen from 2007-2014.
-She graduated with a Master of Science in Economics (Cand.
+Nawa was a student of economics at the University of Copenhagen from 2007 to 2014.
+She graduated with a Master of Science in economics (Cand.
 Polit.) in 2014.

 Political career

-Amini first ran for parliament in the 2015 Danish general election where she received 1,790 personal votes.
+Nawa first ran for parliament in the 2015 Danish general election where she received 1,790 personal votes.
 This was not enough for a seat in parliament, although she was elected as a substitute member.
 She was not called upon during the 2015-2019 term though.
 In the 2019 election she received 4,657 votes, securing her a seat in the Folketing.